preiew print

 read more read less

 Copyright 2022 by Eduardo Ramón Trejo.
-Reproduced [or Adapted] with permission.
+Reproduced with permission.

 bibliography and references